pushkine/ts-plugin-svelte/README.md

 # ts-plugin-svelte

 Don't actually use this yet, it's just a proof of concept for now.
-Everything breaks past the 5 seconds demo 😁
+Everything breaks 5 seconds in 😁

+This solution is based on https://github.com/mrmckeb/typescript-plugin-css-modules

 ## Get Started